DMDX Help.

 (say <expireif>)

-suppose) we just present it for two ticks beforehand gathering the coordinates
+so we just present it for zero ticks beforehand followed by a blank frame

-of it's display and then present the item that gathers the response click making
+gathering the coordinates of it's display and then present the item that gathers

 Other interesting points here include the fact that bitmaps are smaller than the